systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Connect the `Security Group ID` output socket of `container-sg` component to the `Security Group ID` input socket of this`container-80-ingress` component.

-Connect the `Security Group ID` output socket of `ALB Security Group` component to the `Source Traffic Security Group ID` input socket of this `container-80-ingress` component.
+Connect the `Security Group ID` output socket of `alb-sg` component to the `Source Traffic Security Group ID` input socket of this `container-80-ingress` component.

 ### Create an ECS Cluster